solaluset/i18nice/README.md

 If both `yaml` and `json` modules available and you want to use JSON to store translations, explicitly specify that: `i18n.set('file_format', 'json')`

 **!WARNING!**
-`yaml.FullLoader` is no longer used by default due to safety reason.
+`yaml.FullLoader` is no longer used by default.
 If you need full yaml functionalities, override it with a custom loader:

 ```python